hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

 ### Implementing inheritance

-I’m saying all of this because we’re going to start with implementing the simpler part of our API: inheriting.
+I’m saying all of this because we’re going to start by implementing the simpler part of our API: inheriting.
 As always, let’s start with a skeleton macro.